thofisch/doc-api/docs/index.md

 - **AVOID** to signify that you should avoid doing this.
 - **DO NOT** to signify that you should not do this.

+{>>Should we consider using the requirement level keywords "MUST", "SHOULD", etc., from RFC 2119 instead?<<}

+### Admonitions

+!!! note
+    these sections holds additional information

 !!! tip
     these sections holds tips

-__*Should we consider using the requirement level keywords "MUST", "SHOULD", etc., from RFC 2119 instead?*__
+!!! warning
+    these section holds cautions

+!!! example
+    these sections hold snippets of code